 But officials in Spain have come up with something that is so outlandish that I wouldn’t believe it if I hadn’t seen it.
 They’ve decided to start taxing people who have installed solar panels on their roofs.
 And what exactly are they taxing?
 Their usage of the sun.
 Believe it or not, they are actually taxing people’s use of the sun to generate electricity in their homes.

-Obama Administration officials must be kicking themselves for not having thought of this first.
+Obama Administration officials must have kicked themselves for not having thought of this first.

 Two international publications have labeled this taxation as “ludicrous” and “stupid.”
 A Forbes magazine reporter wrote, “You get the feeling that government officials, out of ideas, stared up at the sky one day and thought, ‘I’ve got it!
 We’ll tax the sun!'”